Materials-Consortia/OPTIMADE/optimade.rst

     Defines the filter language features supported on this property.
     The strings MUST all be one of:

-    - :val:`"<"`, :val:`"<="`, :val:`">"`, :val:`">="`, :val:`"="`, or :val:`"!="`: indicating support for filtering this property using the respective operator.
-If the property is of Boolean type, support for :val:`=` also designate support of boolean comparisons that omit `= TRUE`.
+    - :val:`<`, :val:`<=`, :val:`>`, :val:`>=`, :val:`=`, :val:`!=`: indicating support for filtering this property using the respective operator.
+If the property is of Boolean type, support for :val:`=` also designate support of boolean comparisons that omit :filter-fragment:`= TRUE`.

     - :val:`CONTAINS`, :val:`STARTS WITH`, :val:`ENDS WITH`: indicating support for substring filtering of this property using the respective operator.
-MUST not appear if the property is not of type String.
+MUST NOT appear if the property is not of type String.

     - :val:`HAS`, :val:`HAS ALL`, :val:`HAS ANY`: indicating support for the MANDATORY features for list property comparison using the respective operator.
-MUST not appear if the property is not of type List.
+MUST NOT appear if the property is not of type List.

     - :val:`HAS ONLY`: indicating support for list property comparison with all or a subset of the OPTIONAL constructs using this operator.
-MUST not appear if the property is not of type List.
+MUST NOT appear if the property is not of type List.

     - :val:`IS KNOWN`, :val:`IS UNKNOWN`: indicating support for filtering this property on unknown values using the respective operator.